Learning representations that are closed-form Monge mapping optimal with application to domain adaptation: Proposed contributions

 \section{Proposed contributions}

-\paragraph{Motivation} Previous OT-based DA methods have several important drawbacks.
-On one hand, the methods using the barycentric mapping derived from the high-dimensional optimal coupling, such as \cite{courty14,jdot,jcpot,ijcai2018-412}, are unsuitable for large-scale applications as shown in \cite{seguy18}.
-On the other hand, DA methods based on Monge mapping estimation \cite{seguy18,kirchmeyer2022mapping} parametrize the Monge mapping with neural networks that may fail to converge to the true solution \cite{neural_ot_benchmark}.
+\paragraph{Motivation} Previous OT approaches aiming at obtaining a mapping $g$ aligning two arbitrary probability distributions have several important drawbacks.
+On one hand, the methods using the barycentric mapping derived from the high-dimensional optimal coupling, such as \citep{courty14,jdot,jcpot,ijcai2018-412}, are unsuitable for large-scale applications as shown in \citep{seguy18}.
+On the other hand, Monge mapping estimation methods \citep{seguy18,kirchmeyer2022mapping} often parametrize the Monge mapping with neural networks that may fail to converge to the true solution \citep{neural_ot_benchmark}.

 In this section, we present a method that relies on a closed-form solution of the Monge problem in the particular case of random variables linked through an affine transformation.
-As for real-world data used in DA the relationship between the random variables following source and target distributions is unlikely to be linear, we first present the framework of learning \textit{linearly alignable representations} that generalizes the idea of learning invariant feature transformations for DA \cite{zhao19a} to learning feature transformations that are invariant modulo an affine transformation.
+As for real-world data, the relationship between the random variables following source and target distributions is unlikely to be linear.
+We first present our framework of learning \textit{linearly alignable representations}.
 In practice, we propose to achieve this by embedding the data into a space where the affine transformation between the source and target samples becomes nearly optimal.
 We now proceed by defining this idea more formally.